cillionaire/cillionaire/README.md

 # How to play

-1. In myetherwallet.com, go to "Contracts" and enter "cillionaire.eth" (without quotes) into "Contract Address".
+1. In myetherwallet.com, go to "Contracts" and enter "cillionaire.eth" (without quotes; Contract Address is 0x13171fF9F5De1904509F08cdc3b7Ae2087931e43) into "Contract Address".
 It's also on the Kovan testnet under 0x13171fF9F5De1904509F08cdc3b7Ae2087931e43

 2. In "ABI / JSON Interface" enter the following: